HanneWhitt/llm-aligned-rl/README.md

 ## Limitations and future work
 In this section, some of the problems with the approach are discussed, first at the level of this specific experiment, and then with reference to the technique of RL from LLM feedback more broadly, imagining its application in more complex settings.
-In both cases, some of the problems discussed are coupled with suggestions for future work intended to address them.
+In both cases, some of the issues are coupled with suggestions for future work intended to address them.

 ### Problems in Homegrid